atugman/Cloud-Innovation-Summit-Docker/codelab.md

 -	Other VPC resources
     - Including a Network Security Group, and Access Control List, which we’ll talk about more later.

-For right now, **take note of the resource group that these resources are located in.** Your resource group will be named something like: “rg” and a number between 1 and 30.
+For right now, **take note of the resource group that these resources are located in**, as well as the **Region**.
+Your resource group will be named something like: “rg” and a number between 1 and 30.
 For example, the resource group in the screenshot below is named “rg30” -- make sure you remember your resource group name for a couple of the steps in this lab!

 ![alt-text-here](assets/phase0.1-3.png)